wang-q/tva/docs/expr/functions.md

 Note: If step direction doesn't match the range direction (e.g., positive step with from > upto), returns empty list.

-## Logic & Control

-- if(cond, then, else?) -> T: Conditional expression, returns then if cond is true, else otherwise ( or null)
-- default(val, fallback) -> T: Returns fallback if val is null or empty

 ## Higher-Order Functions